Draketuroth/Voyager/README.md

-# VOYAGER ENGINE
+# VOYAGER - A 3D Rendering Framework

 ![alt text](https://draketuroth.files.wordpress.com/2018/09/voyager_logo_cover.jpg)

-Voyager is a program suite in development for the purpose of practicing engine architecture and rendering techniques.
+## Introduction
-Drawing inspiration from Cherno's Hazel Engine, Voyager focuses on easy framework setup for 3D applications and implementation of rendering techniques.
+Voyager is a program suite in development for the purpose of easy framework setup for 3D applications and implementation of rendering techniques.

 ## Building the project